certible/.github/profile/README.md

 ## About Certible

-Certible is an independent certification body headquartered in Vienna, Austria, delivering professional IT certifications worldwide.
-With **20+ years of experience** in the certification industry, we provide comprehensive end-to-end certification infrastructure for candidates, training providers, and program owners.
+Certible is an independent certification body, delivering professional certifications worldwide.
+With **13+ years of experience** in the certification industry, we provide comprehensive end-to-end certification infrastructure for candidates, training providers, and program owners.

 ### Our Mission